-V. Reined Work - Maneuver Scores for Reined Work:

-Score sheets and reining patterns are available from the NRCHA or NHSRA website.
+Reined Work - Maneuver Scores for Reined Work: Score sheets and reining patterns are available from the NRCHA or NHSRA website.
 The NRCHA has divided each rein pattern into sets of maneuvers.
 It is the judge's responsibility to evaluate these maneuver groups individually and rate each maneuver group on the following scale:

--11⁄2 Extremely Poor

--1 Very Poor

--1⁄2 Poor

-0 Correct

-+1⁄2 Good

-+1 Very Good

-+11⁄2 Excellent
+-1 1⁄2 Extremely Poor -1 Very Poor -1⁄2 Poor 0 Correct +1⁄2 Good +1 Very Good +1 1⁄2 Excellent

-Horses shall work individually.
+Reined Work: Horses shall work individually.
 Judging begins the moment the horse enters the arena.
 There will be no schooling from the time the horse enters the arena.
-A reined work must consist of the following: circles, lead changes and runs terminating in well-balanced stops straight to the line of travel, turns and a back-up of a reasonable distance with slight hesitations denoting each maneuver.
+A reined work must consist of the following: circles, lead changes and runs terminating in well-balanced stops straight to the line of travel, turns and a backup of a reasonable distance with slight hesitations denoting each maneuver.
 The judge may deviate from traditional order of performance and he/she may also deviate from the official pattern(s).
 Any modifications to the pattern(s) must be posted 1 hour prior to the start of the cow horse event.
 The judging ends when the rider indicates he/she is finished by coming to a complete stop.
+Praising or rewarding of the horse is only allowed after the reining pattern is complete and before the exhibitor calls for a cow.
 The best reined horse shall be easily guided or controlled with little or no apparent resistance.
 Bad manners exhibited by the horse will be penalized.
-All deviations from the exact given pattern will result in an automatic score of 50 and the run may be subject to further penalties.
-Credit shall be given for the smoothness, finesse, attitude, quickness, and authority of performing various maneuvers while using controlled speed which raises the difficulty level and makes the horse more exciting and pleasing to watch.
+All deviations from the exact given pattern will result in an automatic score of 50 and the run may be subject to further penalties must be considered failure to complete the pattern as given and marked down accordingly.
+Credit shall be given for the smoothness, finesse, attitude, guickness, and authority of performing various maneuvers while using controlled speed which raises the difficulty level and makes the horse more exciting and pleasing to watch.